helloworldzly/PBSanalysis/README.md

    - Block Proposer Revenue Analysis
    - Transaction Fee Analysis
 2. MEV Analysis
-   - Detection and analysis of Arbitrage, Liquidation, and Sandwich attacks (the detection logic comes from [1][2])
+   - Detection and analysis of Arbitrage, Liquidation, and Sandwich attacks (the detection logic comes from [^weintraub2022] and )
    - MEV revenue flow analysis and tracking

 # Usage